stemnetbenchmarks/social_story_and_cookbook_puzzles/README.md

 String operations.

 4. 8x8
-- 2D special rule games such as tic-tac-toe, connect-four, checkers, chess, iGo, etc.
+2D special rule games such as tic-tac-toe, connect-four, checkers, chess, iGo, etc.

 5. Mini-RPG Dungeon Crawl
 With a small number of rules, a multi-player dungeon-crawl can take place on an 8x8 grid with as few as 7 numbered objects on the board.
 This opens up the project space to coordinated decisions, cut-up puzzles, strategy and tactics, etc., as well as less-minimal RPG game and puzzle elements.

 ### Combined:
-Types of puzzles do not have to be diverging (and disconnected from each-other), mini-game puzzles within puzzles are well established in games.
+Different types of puzzles do not have to be disconnected from each-other; mini-game puzzles within puzzles are well established in games.

 Various types of puzzles could be combined:
 - Opening a chest could involve a pointless-puzzle / 8x8 'puzzle'